zfit/python_hpc_TensorFlow_MIPT/README.md

 or you can [use binder](https://mybinder.org/v2/gh/zfit/python_hpc_TensorFlow_MIPT/master)

-or go to [Google Colab](https://colab.research.google.com/), search this respository and play around
+or go to [Google Colab](https://colab.research.google.com/), search this respository and run it